Architecture of India: Bengal Sultanate

 The style of the Bengal Sultanate mostly used brick, with characteristic features being indigenous Bengali elements, such as curved roofs, corner towers and complex terracotta ornamentation. which were with blended.
 One feature in the sultanate was the relative absence of minarets.
 Many small and medium-sized medieval mosques, with multiple domes and artistic niche mihrabs, were constructed throughout the region.These features are also seen in the Choto Sona Mosque (around 1500), which is in stone, unusually for Bengal, but shares the style and mixes domes and a curving "paddy" roof based on village house roofs made of vegetable thatch.
-Such roofs feature even more strongly in later Bengal Hindu temple architecture, with types such as the do-chala, jor-bangla, and char-chala.
+Such roofs feature even more strongly in later Bengal Hindu temple architecture, with types of style such as the do-chala, Jor-bangla Style, and char-chala.
 For larger mosques, Bengali architects multiplied the numbers of domes, with a nine-domed formula (three rows of three) being one option, surviving in four examples, all 15th or 16th century and now in Bangladesh, although there were others with larger numbers of domes.

 The largest mosque in the Indian subcontinent was the 14th century Adina Mosque.
 Built of stone demolished from temples, it featured a monumental ribbed barrel vault over the central nave, the first such giant vault used anywhere in the subcontinent.
 The mosque was modelled on the imperial Sassanian style of Persia.
 The Sultanate style flourished between the 14th and 16th centuries.
 A provincial style influenced by North India evolved in Mughal Bengal during the 17th and 18th centuries.
 The Mughals also copied the Bengali do-chala roof tradition for mausoleums in North India.

 Although the description in Pandua, the ancient capital, shows mainly Persian culture in courts, we find one of the first attempts at fusing together the Islamic and Bengali style of architecture under Ilyas Shahi dynasty who ruled then.
 Under Jalaludin emerged the 'Bengal' style of mosques.
 With Jalaludin's reign we see the beginnings of a trend of Muslim ruling dynasty that grounded itself in local culture rather than seeking legitimacy from Delhi or Mecca.
 Upon his return to Delhi from his first Bengal expedition, Firoz Shah Tughlaq built Kotla Mosque, which bear a striking resemblance to the Bengal style.